You only need a window manager to do your work.

 2. Linux A/B System Updates via BTRFS Snapshot

-3. Linux Post Installation: Desktop Preparation
+3. Linux Post Installation

 4. Linux Desktop: Sway, Labwc, GUI Apps